Claire Dean

 This peaceful, quiet walk, is recommended if you are spending a night in Aguas Calientes and your return train departs in the afternoon of the next day.
 Reconnect with nature, the flow of the stream, and birds chirping all around.
 This outdoor activity is perfect for the mind, body, and soul as you walk through the grounds and the cloud forest.
 Butterflies are abundant and it may even be possible to spot a Cock of the Rock, the national bird of Peru!

-Mandor Waterfall
+Mandor Gardens

 Visit the Butterfly House

-Shop at The Handicraft Market
+Handicraft Market

 Everyone will pass through the middle of artisanal crafts stalls when taking the train station in Aguas Calientes.
 Thousands of Alpaca sweaters and wall hangings, little whistles and cups with beautiful designs on them, silver jewelry, and Inca trinkets, create a truly colorful scene.
 Haggle efficiently as prices are generally over-priced compared to other markets in and around Cusco.
 If you have some spare time before your train departs, a stop-off at the market is the perfect distraction!
+As with most markets, you can find various assorted handicrafts to remind you of Machu Picchu and beyond.
+The best place to buy last-minute gifts or souvenirs if you are looking for a colorful distraction.
+Bargain prices are somewhat elevated due to its location near the world's wonder.

-Aguas Calientes Market
+Waterfall, Aguas Calientes

-Stroll around Plaza Manco Capac
+Visit Plaza Manco Capac

 This plaza takes the name of the founder of the Inca empire, the legendary Manco Capac.
 Indeed, there is an iron statue in the center of the square, resembling Manco Capac facing Machu Picchu.
 At night-time, enjoy a stroll in the plaza, with reflected water fountains spitting water up the air into the pools, and the narrow streets with Inca replica buildings resembling the real Inca walls, with trapezoidal windows.
 There are no cars in Aguas Calientes and everyone goes on foot, which adds to the intimate atmosphere of the town.